Swarajati

 Swarajati is a form in Carnatic music, which is helpful before learning a varnam.
 It has pallavi, sometimes an anupallavi, and at least one charanam.
-The themes of swarajathis are usually either bhakthi, love or courage.
+The themes of swarajathis are usually either bhakti, love or courage.
 It is a composition which usually has a pleasing melody and are suitable for singing in early lessons, musical concerts and dance concerts.
-The most popular and the oldest known Swarajathi is in Huseni raga, hau re raa bhagaya in Telugu by Melattur Veerabhadrayya.
+The most popular and the oldest known Swarajathi is in Huseni raga, E Mayaladira in Telugu by Melattur Venkatarama Sastry.
 Swarajatis have been composed in numerous raagas - Bilahari, Hamsadhwani, Kalyani, Janjuti, Kamas, etc.